PaulHancock/Robbie/README.md

-# Robbie: A batch processing work-flow for the detection of radio transients and variables
+# Robbie: A batch processing workflow for the detection of radio transients and variables

 ## Description